- Please read all information in this “info for parents” section carefully as it may be critical for acceptance to the camp.

 - SWIFT Code: BPMOIT22XXX (this is the BIC)

-In the instance of issues with bank transfer, we will be able to take card payment at the registration desk.
+In the instance of issues with bank transfer, we will be able to take card or cash payment at the registration desk.

-Also, please pay for the whole family in one transfer, in which case please list all the names in the 2nd Comment line (at least the first names).
+Also, please pay for the whole family in one transfer, in which case please list all the names in the 2nd Comment line.

 - Western countries: €400 for the first child (a second child in the family pays €200, a third €100).